tomminux/nginx-workshop-udf-blueprint/docs/kic-cis-use-case.md

 Now click on the "Project: Hackazon", Resources -> Workloads and select the "Import YAML" button.
 Select "Namespace: Import all resources into a specific namespace", Click on "Read from a File" and select the file "1.nginx-kic.yaml" from the just cloned repository.

 Repeat the procedure to import the "2.hackazon.yaml" file

+## Checks

+- In the Rancher UI, multiple pods will appear.
+- In BIG-IP TMUI, nginx-ingres VSes should appear under Virtual Servers -> hackazon partition.
+They should be green and they should have a pool resource with 2 pool members, corresponding to the two pods running NGINX KIC for this Namespace.
+- From win-jumphost, open chrome and try to connect to http://hackazon.f5-udf.com